jywarren/plots-leaflet-viewer/README.md

 ##PLOTS LEAFLET VIEWER##

-A leaflet-based TMS viewer which accepts a TMS URL as a GET parameter.
+This is a leaflet-based tsomething msomething ssomething (TMS) viewer which accepts a TMS URL as a GET parameter.
 Good for fullscreen map viewing and embedding.

+Serve the repository directory as static pages on a webserver.

-It accests parameters for a TMS as well as others, following this syntax:
+The index.html page accests query parameters for a TMS as well as others, following this syntax:

 * tms - with trailing slahs, such as http://mapknitter.org/tms/lone-rock-pond/
 * lon - center longitude, required